Zero-Trust Network Access

 An SDP is a network security framework that provides secure access to enterprise apps.

 The term “perimeter” often creates confusion, since it is traditionally associated with a network perimeter and elements like demilitarized zones (DMZs) and firewalls.
 However, despite the somewhat confusing term, SDP takes the exact opposite approach.
-Unlike traditional architectures which separate the enterprise network from the outside world by a fixed perimeter, SDP dynamically creates one-to-one network connections between each user and the resources he/she accesses.
+Unlike traditional architectures which separate the enterprise network from the outside world by a fixed perimeter, an SDP solution dynamically creates one-to-one network connections between each user and the resources he/she accesses.
 All unauthorized network resources are inaccessible.

 As implied by its name, an SDP is implemented in software on end-user devices, gateways, controllers or servers.
 It can be deployed either as a stand-alone product (deployed on-premise in data centers) or as a service (hosted on the cloud).